Video Production Explained:

 Because different perspectives, or angles, provide a better picture, and clearer understanding.

-And that is why, when you saw video production explained here, you've seen a template... a flow chart... an outline... a work flow... and a timeline.
+And that is why, when you saw video production explained here, you've seen a template... a flow chart... an outline... a workflow... and a timeline.

 All of them are different ways of seeing the video production process.
 All of them provide some sense of guidance.
 Therefore...